devpitOne/AdventureBarn/README.md

 -Presentation is handled through a traditional MVC View layer with multiple views allowing granular control of screens -Logic is handled in the traditional MVC Controller pattern -Business Objects exist in Contracts available across multiple projects, though the MVC layer also has its own local models.

+#To Do List
+-Shelves and Stocks are unfinished and commented out.
+When complete they would provide the physical locations and inventories of products
+-Stock Graph, at the moment the stocks graph is only a stub.
+It would be wired up to a specific database query to provide at a glance info on stocks in the warehouse
+-Integrations.
+AdventureBarn would ideally integrate with a scanner system to track products entering/leaving --File Inputs.
+AdventureBarn could use a subsystem separate to the WorkSite that uses the Contracts and DataAccess to load files of suppliers & products into the database